xiaoxiae/slama.dev/_posts/2022-07-03-camera-and-graphs.md

 - inverts the color of the space it's standing on
 - moves forward

-To create the ant object, you can use the {% manim_doc `SVGMobject` reference/manim.mobject.svg.svg_mobject.SVGMobject.html %} class to render an SVG image ([this one](/assets/manim/3-ant.svg), for example).
+To create the ant object, you can use the {% manim_doc `SVGMobject` reference/manim.mobject.svg.svg_mobject.SVGMobject.html %} class to render an SVG image ([this one](/assets/manim/3-ant.svg), for example, which the author's solution uses).

 ```py
 from manim import *